-This year, Friday 12th February 2021, marks the Chinese New Year of the Yin Metal Ox (also known as Lunar New Year or Spring festival), which is celebrated throughout Bangkok.
+This year, Tuesday February 1st 2022, marks the Chinese New Year of the Tiger (also known as Lunar New Year or Spring festival), which is celebrated throughout Bangkok.
 Although this Chinese New Year may be unlike any other, maybe it’s the year to let innovation through creative arts and technology bring us all closer to one another.
-The more usual festivities will go ahead but in a much smaller scale with social distancing a key factory and masks compulsory.
-Due to the fluid nature of events this year we would highly recommend you check with the provider prior to attending and things may change at the last minute.
+The official Chinese New Year celebrations have sadly once again been cancelled due to the rapidly spreading Omicron variant of the COVID-19 pandemic; which is still playing havoc with our lives.
+The good news is that if you head over to China Town you can see still the streets decorated beautifully with road side stalls selling lanterns, new clothes and auspicious trinkets in all shapes and sizes.
+The more local festivities will go ahead but on a much smaller scale with social distancing a key factory and masks compulsory.
+Due to the fluid nature of Chinese New Year events this year, we would highly recommend you check with the provider prior to attending and things may change at the last minute.

 What is Chinese New Year

 The New Year celebration is centred around removing the bad and the old, and welcoming the new and the good.
 It’s a time to worship ancestors, exorcise evil spirits and pray for good harvest.
 Today it’s celebrated also by Chinese communities outside the country and Thailand has the largest Chinese community outside of China so Thailand take their celebrations seriously!

 The New Year is based on the Chinese lunar calendar and represented by 12 animals and 5 elements in a 12 year cycle.
 A specific animal is assigned each year and one of the elements of metal, water, wood, fire and earth.
 People take Chinese astrology very seriously and more so at this time of year when astrologers set up stalls around the streets of China Town to predict your fortune for the new year.